The deltoid muscle is the triangle-shaped muscle that covers the tip of the shoulder.

 The deltoid muscle is the muscle that covers the tip shoulder.
-Though it is often referred to as 'the deltoids' it is actually one muscle made up of three sections, the anterior deltoid, the middle deltoid, and the posterior deltoid.
-It connects the point of the shoulder (acromion), shoulder blade (scapula) and the collarbone (clavicle) to the upper arm (humerus).
+Though the muscle is often referred to as ‘the deltoids,’ it is one muscle made up of three sections, the anterior deltoid, the middle deltoid, and the posterior deltoid.
+It connects the point of the shoulder (acromion), shoulder blade (scapula), and the collarbone (clavicle) to the upper arm (humerus).

 - Raises the arm to the front of the body (anterior deltoid)